citp/privacy-policy-historical/t/th/the/thechronicle.com.au.md

 All entries become the property of APN News and Media and may be used for marketing purposes.
 If you do not want your data collected, please contact the Marketing Services Department of this newspaper.

 APN News and Media accepts no responsibility for property loss or damage, injuries sustained or additional costs as a result of accepting this prize.
-The judge’s decision is final and no correspondence will be entered into.
+The judges decision is final and no correspondence will be entered into.
 "Prizes are not redeemable for cash".

 **Electoral Comment**

 Responsibility for electoral comment on APN websites is taken by the editor of the corresponding newspaper.
-See the [Contact Us](https://web.archive.org/web/20060820183446id_/http%3A//thechronicle.com.au/info/contacts/index.cfm) page on this site for details.
+See the [Contact Us](https://web.archive.org/web/20070828205727id_/http%3A//www.thechronicle.com.au/info/contacts/index.cfm) page on this site for details.

 Back to top